indigoparadox/dsekai/README.md

 * Housing system based on in-game map editing.
 * Item usage and crafting.
 * Minimal resource use (shooting for <500k RAM).
+* Loading JSON files on DOS (currently seems to be broken?
+Too much RAM?)

 Ideally, this engine will compile with legacy compilers as a general rule.
 For this reason, the following rules/limitations should be observed within the codebase: